Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 - Singletary added three catches for 13 yards.

-- Over his last three games, Singletary has piled up 58 carries for 279 yards (93.0 per game) and five touchdowns.
+- During his last three games, Singletary has rushed for 279 yards (93.0 per game) on 58 carries with five touchdowns.

-- Singletary also has five catches for 37 yards (12.3 per game) and one touchdown.
+- He's also caught five passes for 37 yards (12.3 per game) and one touchdown.

 Singletary's Buffalo Teammates